dragosmg/arrow_capstone_project/README.md

 -   Jira:
     [ARROW-14071](https://issues.apache.org/jira/browse/ARROW-14071)
+-   users would be able to define their functions using regular R syntax, and, as long as a direct translation of the internals is possible with existing bindings, they would be able to use them in a dplyr pipeline.
 -   there are several possible directions:
     -   will users need to register their own functions or would this be done automatically?